Zambezi (Balovale) Secondary School: 1965-68 — a school transfer that changed my life

 One more picture of school-boys and me, plus two pictures of a makishi visiting ZSS and on the main road

-Zindi.
-At the Independence celebrations in October 1964, I met Zindi, one of Balovale’s three nurses (R.N.s).
+At the Independence celebrations in October 1964, I met Zindi, one of Balovale’s three nurses (R.N.s) at that time.
 All three were refugees from the old apartheid South Africa.
-While getting the school going in early 1965, I saw Zindi Miriam Nondumiso Gqomo again many times in town and at the club.
+While getting the school going in early 1965, I saw Zindi Miriam Nondumiso Gqomo again many times in town and at the private club.
 After a very short romance, Zindi and I were married on 10th April 1965.
+This caused quite a sensation as interracial marriage, even among expatriates was still very controversial

 A huge building program.
 The new Zambian Government (GRZ) started building a totally new school in the large area that the new school had inherited.
-Unfortunately, this was a terrible time to build a new school in such a remote region of the NWP.
-Rhodesia had just began boycotting Zambia’s importation of goods from South Africa and the wider world.
+Unfortunately, this was a terrible time to build a new school in such a remote region of the NWP as Rhodesia had just began boycotting Zambia’s importation of goods from South Africa and the wider world.
 Zambia tried to bring in more goods via the new Tazara Railway that linked Zambia to Dar es Salaam.
 This was, however, much more expensive and inefficient.
-The new Zambian government gave me huge sums of money to buy supplies for the school, but many items remained unavailable at any price.
+The new Zambian government gave me (as headmaster) huge sums of money to buy supplies for the school, but many items remained unavailable at any price.
 For example, getting supplies for a basic science laboratory was almost impossible.
 Fortunately, for me, all major building supplies for the new school were handled by GRZ headquarters.
 Thus, new school buildings slowly emerged despite enormous obstacles.
-Late in the year (forgot the exact date), President Kaunda visited the school and seemed pleased to walk around the school with several Ministers, oblivious to the mud and dirt.
+Many senior government officials visited and President Kaunda himself visited the school in mid-August 1965.
+He seemed pleased to walk around the school with several Ministers, oblivious to the mud and dirt.

 Visiting many places in Zambezi and Kabompo Districts.
 Despite my intense work at the secondary school, and Zindi’s equally intense work at the hospital, we took as many chances as possible to travel throughout these districts and absorb the gorgeous views of the region.
 While I no longer have pictures of Chitokoloki, Chavuma, etc., the pictures below of Kabulamema Mission give a glimpse of the area’s beauty.
 These were probably taken on an (American) Thanksgiving in November or New Year’s 1966.
 (The Lorah family was originally from Ohio and faithfully celebrated Thanksgiving with turkey and trimmings!)
 The pictures include a missionary couple from South Africa, whose names I have forgotten, as well as David Lorah and others.
 The Kabompo River is in the background.
 The river was known for its fine fishing for hard-fighting tiger fish.